Competitive Landscape Slide: Templates & Examples for Your Pitch Deck

 Airbnb: The Classic 2x2 Matrix#

 According to Slidebean's analysis, "Airbnb laid out a straightforward comparison.
 They showed how hotels were expensive and impersonal, while couch surfing was free but unreliable.
-Airbnb positioned itself as the perfect middle ground--affordable, personal, and convenient."
+Airbnb positioned itself as the perfect middle ground."
+The slide created "undeniable logic" -- framing competition in a way that made Airbnb feel like the only viable option for their target customer.

 Uber: Problem-First Competition#

-- Emphasized the problem (urban transportation pain)
+- Emphasized the problem (urban transportation pain) rather than plotting competitors

 - Positioned existing options (taxis, car services) as inadequate

-- Showed clear value proposition gap
+- Showed a clear value proposition gap in the market

-- Problem framing made competition feel irrelevant
+- Let problem framing make traditional competition feel irrelevant

 Key insight: When you're creating a new category, your competition slide may focus more on current alternatives (the status quo) than direct competitors.